sylhare/nprime/README.md

 ## Introduction

 Some algorithm on prime numbers.
+You can find all the functions in the file `nprime/pryprime.py`

 Algorithm developed :